sharmapranav25/Binary-Search-Trees/README.md

             NewNode= Node(NodeVal)

-            #funtion if value is to the left of head root
+funtion of class Tree if value is to the Left of head root

             def left(NewNode, root):

                 if root.prev is None: #will add node when node to the legt is empty